-Available as Audiobook from Amazon, Audible and iTunes
+Available in audio formats from Amazon, Audible and iTunes

 John March is having a good day.
 He doesn’t have many.
 Then it starts to rain.

 John March runs a struggling bookshop with just one regular customer – Mr. Hill.
 His life is defined by routine until the day he discovers that he is sole beneficiary of a will worth £5 million thanks to the eccentric Mr. Hill’s untimely death.